John Wayne’s Monument Valley Horseback Ride

 - For women too!!
 Dress like a female or male character from one of Duke’s movies.

-- For the last couple years, we made this “Cavalry Day” – given enough participants, we can do it again – we looked awesome!
+- For the last couple years we made this “Cavalry Day” – given enough participants – and we looked awesome!

-- For the best looking “John Wayne” dressed character from a Wayne film.
+- Costume Contest Results for the best looking “John Wayne” dressed character from a Wayne film.

-- Or… the best female dressed character from a Wayne film.
+- And/Or… the best female dressed character from a Wayne film.

 - It’s time for a woman to take home the prize!!